Sociology QLS Level 3

 - What impact does the mass media have on behaviour?

-This course is assessed by a series of assignments, which are submitted to your tutor for marking.
+This course is assessed by a series of assignments which are submitted to your tutor for marking.
 No external examination or practical work is required, so you can complete all assessed work from home.

-You do not need any previous knowledge to enrol onto this course.
+You do not need any previous knowledge or skills to enrol on this course.